roop/roop.github.io/_posts/2016-02-01-swift-evolution-week-of-01-25.md

           - Chris Lattner seconded the `InPlace` suffix to name mutating methods (like `sortInPlace()`, `reverseInPlace()`)
-          - Erica Sadun shared her thoughts in a [GitHub document](https://github.com/erica/SwiftStyle/blob/master/Grammatical.md).
+          - Erica Sadun shared her thoughts in a [Github document](https://github.com/erica/SwiftStyle/blob/master/Grammatical.md).

       - As per the guidelines, redundant type names should be removed